ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 > - **Senses** passive Perception 7
 > - **Challenge** 4 (800 XP)
 > ___
 > ***Caustic Blood.*** When the wight takes piercing or slashing damage, its vile blood spurts forth.
-All creatures within range must make a Dexterity saving throw or take 3 (1d4) acid damage.
+All creatures within range must make a DC 12 Dexterity saving throw or take 3 (1d4) acid damage (half damage on a successful save).
 >
-> ***Multiattack.*** The wight makes 2 slam attacks and 1 bite attack.
+> ***Multiattack.*** The wight makes 2 claw attacks and 1 bite attack.
 >
-> ***Latch On and Feed.*** If the wight hits the same target with 2 slam attacks and 1 bite attack in the same round, as a Bonus Action it can attempt to grapple the target.
+> ***Latch On and Feed.*** If the wight hits the same target with 1 or more claw attacks and 1 bite attack in the same round, as a Bonus Action it can attempt to grapple the target.
 If this grapple succeeds, the target is knocked prone and the wight begins to feed on the target.
-In successive rounds, until the target use their Action to break free with a successful Acrobatics (Dexterity) or Atheletics (Strength) check, the wight can make a single bite attack against the grappled target with advantage.
+In successive rounds, until the target uses its Action to break free with a successful Acrobatics (Dexterity) or Atheletics (Strength) check, the wight can make a single bite attack against the grappled target with advantage.
 A grappled creature has disadvantage on Dexterity saving throws against the wight's Caustic Blood.
 >
 > ***Single-mindedness.*** Once a wight chooses a target, it will concentrate on that target, to the exclusion of all others, until that target is dead (or appears dead) or the wight is destroyed.
 >
 > ***Undead Fortitude.*** If damage reduces the wight to 0 hit points, it must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is radiant or from a critical hit.
 On a success, the wight drops to 1 hit point instead.
 The wight has advantage on this saving throw during a Low Confluence, and disadvantage during a High Confluence.
 >
 > ### Actions
-> ***Bite.*** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 9 (1d8 + 4) bludgeoning damage + 7 (1d6 + 3) poison damage.
+> ***Bite.*** *Melee Weapon Attack:* +8 to hit, reach 5 ft., one target. *Hit:* 9 (1d8 + 4) piercing damage + 7 (1d6 + 3) poison damage.
 >
-> ***Slam.*** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 8 (1d6 + 4) bludgeoning damage.
+> ***Claw.*** *Melee Weapon Attack:* +8 to hit, reach 5 ft., one target. *Hit:* 15 (2d8 + 4) slashing damage.

 ```
 ```

 A type IV wight is very aggressive, very strong, and very fast.
-It comes in strong and fast and attempts to bite as well as slam its target.
+Compared to other wights, the type IV wight has grotesquely large fangs and claws.
+It comes in strong and fast and attempts to bite as well as claw its target.

 \page